YuriiDorosh/Work.ua-parser/README.md

 # Work.ua Parser

 This is a Python script for parsing job vacancies from the Work.ua website.
-It retrieves job vacancies related to Python and Django development, excluding positions with "middle" or "senior" in the title.
-Duplicate vacancies are removed before saving the results to a CSV file.

 ## Requirements